xiaoju/activeLink/README.md

 ## authentication process

+## roles
+- Some routes require `admin` property set to `true` for this `family`, as defined in `requireAdmin` Express middleware.
+The admin property must be set by editing manually the Mongo document.

 ### initial invitation
 - platformManager goes to `/invite`, creates a list of "new parents", with their name, surname, email addresses (mandatory), kids info.
 - then selects parents and clicks "send invitation".